Home » vehicles » Largest cruise ships in the world

 Queen Mary 2

-In November 2009 Royal Caribbean introduced their Oasis Class of liners with the launch of the Oasis of the Seas – the sister ship Allure of the Seas will be launched in 2010 – setting a new standard for cruise ships.
-With Gross Tonnage at 220,000, she stretches out for 1,184 ft (360.9m) to fit 2,700 state rooms over 16 decks for 6,292 happy cruise addicts who will be served by 2,290 staff.
+In November 2009 Royal Caribbean introduced their Oasis Class of liners with the launch of the Oasis of the Seas – the sister ship will be launched in 2010 – setting a new standard for cruise ships.
+With Gross Tonnage at 225,282, she stretches out for 1,186.5 ft (361.6m) to fit 2,700 state rooms over 16 decks for maximum 6,292 happy cruise addicts who are served by 2,290 staff.
 The Oasis of the Seas is longer than any US aircraft carrier and features the Central Park with 12,000 real trees and plants.
-She is the world’s largest cruise ship.

 The biggest ship in the world, the oil tanker Knock Nevis (formerly Jahre Viking) is 458 metres (1,502 ft) long.
 A big oil tanker ships about 132 million litres (34 million gallons) of petrol.
 Enough to drive a car 47,000 times around the earth.